eed3si9n/learning-scalaz/docs/19/b.md

 CM:

 > One very useful sort of set is a 'singleton' set, a set with exactly one element.
-Fix one of these say `{me}`, and call this set '*1*'.
+Fix one of these, say `{me}`, and call this set '*1*'.

 > **Definition**: A *point* of a set X is an arrows *1 => X*.
 > ...